 Zechariah’s song (known as the Benedictus) doesn’t get nearly the attention as Mary’s (the Magnificat) earlier in the chapter, but it is the first recorded prophetic word since the Book of Malachi some 400 years earlier.

-Unfortunately, the pious and righteous Zechariah chose that moment to show unbelief by asking Gabriel how he could know the promise was true.
+Unfortunately, the pious and righteous Zechariah chose that moment to act like a crotchety old man and show unbelief by asking Gabriel how he could know the promise was true.
 He never spoke another word until after John was born.

 That nine months of silence gave Zechariah plenty of time to think and pray.
 His speech returned to him at John’s circumcision after he wrote, “His name is John.”
 Then, filled with the Holy Spirit and all of his meditation on Scripture, he blessed God not so much for his newborn son as for the coming Messiah: